 How do FamilySearch patrons benefit from Ancestry, Findmypast and MyHeritage search available within FamilySearch?

 When you view a person detail page on FamilySearch you can search specific partner trees and records to discover additional historical records about that person.
-This search feature provides highly targeted links to information that can dramatically enhance the FamilySearch discovery experience.
+The search feature provides highly targeted links to information that can enhance the FamilySearch discovery experience.

 How does FamilySearch benefit from the MyHeritage Smart Matching™ technology?

 MyHeritage Smart Matching™ is a technology that matches people defined in a MyHeritage family tree with people in other family trees on MyHeritage.
-This does not directly impact trees on FamilySearch Family Tree.
+Smart Matching does not impact trees on FamilySearch Family Tree.

 Does FamilySearch provide records to MyHeritage and Findmypast?
-If so, are those records still be available on FamilySearch?
+If so, are those records available on FamilySearch?

 Yes.
 FamilySearch provides index data for select collections to MyHeritage and Findmypast.
 We do not provide images to them.
 However, both indexes and images, where available, are still accessible on FamilySearch.

-Users of MyHeritage and Findmypast, through their MyHeritage or Findmypast accounts and interfaces, are able to search and discover more records from FamilySearch’s historical record collection and from the Family Tree, and link those records to their family trees on those non-FamilySearch sites.
-Users see indicators for matches to FamilySearch records from within their family trees, as well as links to the same individuals in FamilySearch Family Tree if a match to a person exists.
+Users of MyHeritage and Findmypast are able to search and discover more records from FamilySearch’s historical record collection and from the Family Tree.
+They can link those records to their family trees on MyHeritage or Findmypast.
+Users see indicators for matches to FamilySearch records from within their family trees.
+In addition, uses see links to the same individuals in FamilySearch Family Tree when a match to a person exists.

-Historical record collections under these partnerships will be announced as they are made available on either partner site.
+We announce historical record collections under these partnerships as they become available on either partner site.
 All new records from FamilySearch that are accessible from within MyHeritage or Findmypast products continue to be available online at FamilySearch.

-No. Volunteer-indexed records will continue to be available for free at FamilySearch, as they always have been.
+No. Volunteer-indexed records are available for free at FamilySearch, as they always have been.
 Additionally, if you have a subscription to one of our partner sites, you can view and use indexes to FamilySearch records on that site as well.